karimahcodes/clone-rootup-client/README.md

 Environment variables have been provided but you can feel free to adjust them as needed.

-a demo is hosted on my portfolio, and please check back on my profile for updated links to the GoogleFirestore page where it the final app will be hosted.
+a demo is hosted on my portfolio, and please check back on my profile for updated links to the Google Firebase page where it the final app will be hosted.